iqtree/cmaple/README.md

 ### 2. Specify a substitution model

-CMAPLE supports various common DNA and empirical amino-acid models (replicated from the [IQ-TREE]([IQ_TREE]) software) as shown in [Supported substitution models](#supported-substitution-models).
-One can specify the [Jukes Cantor]([Jukes and Cantor, 1969]) model for the inference with the `-m` option.
+CMAPLE supports various common DNA and empirical amino-acid models (replicated from the [IQ-TREE][IQ_TREE] software) as shown in [Supported substitution models](#supported-substitution-models).
+For example, one can specify the [Jukes Cantor][Jukes and Cantor, 1969] model for the inference with the `-m` option.

     cmaple -aln example.maple -m JC

 ### 3. Specify an input tree
-One can specify an input tree (e.g., `tree.nwk`) in a NEWICK format for the tree search using the `-t` option.
+One can specify an input tree (e.g., `tree.nwk`) in the NEWICK format for the tree search using the `-t` option.

 	    cmaple -aln example.maple -t tree.nwk

 **If the input tree is incomplete** (which doesn't contain all the taxa in the alignment), CMAPLE will:

-* Performs placement (i.e., adding missing taxa from the alignment to the tree);
+* Firstly, perform placements (i.e., adding missing taxa from the alignment to the tree);
-* Applies a NORMAL tree search (which does SPR moves only on newly-added nodes);
+* Secondly, applie a [NORMAL](#4.-set-the-tree-search-type) tree search (which does SPR moves only on newly-added nodes);
-* Optimizes all branch lengths.
+* Finally, optimize all branch lengths.

-**If the input tree is complete** (which contains all the taxa in the alignment), CMAPLE will, by default, does neither placment nor tree search, but it optimizes all branch lengths.To keep the branch lengths fixed, one can add `-blfix` to the command.
+**If the input tree is complete** (which contains all the taxa in the alignment), CMAPLE will, by default, do neither placment nor tree search, but it optimizes all branch lengths.
+To keep the branch lengths fixed, one can add `-blfix` to the command.

 	    cmaple -aln example.maple -t tree.nwk -blfix

-To use the input (complete/incomplete) tree as a starting tree to perform placement (for an incomplete tree), then consider SPR moves on all nodes, and optimize branch lengths, one can add `-tree-search MORE_ACCURATE` to the command.
+To use the input (complete/incomplete) tree as a starting tree to perform placements (for an incomplete tree), then consider SPR moves on all nodes, and optimize branch lengths, one can add `-tree-search MORE_ACCURATE` to the command.

 	    cmaple -aln example.maple -t tree.nwk -tree-search MORE_ACCURATE

 ### 4. Set the tree search type